 What can we learn from the man and the rock?
 Here is a story about adversity, a story about faith, a story about you and me.
-This is just an illustration.
-But I am sure that after you have read it, you will be able to apply it to your own life – perhaps even right now.
+The story about the man and the rock is just an illustration.
+But I am sure that after you have read it, you will be able to apply it to your life – perhaps straight away.

-A story has been told of a time when the Lord told a man he had work for him to do and showed him a large rock in front of the man’s cabin.
+A story has been told of a time when the Lord told a man he had work for him to do.
+The Lord showed him a large rock in front of the man’s cabin.

 The Lord explained that the man was to push against the rock with all his might.
 This the man did, day after day.